-The PRCD (Pesticide Registration and Control Division – a division of the Department of Agriculture) has introduced some rules since 2018, following the requirements of the EU Biocidal Products Directive (BPD).
+The PRCD (Pesticide Registration and Control Division – a division of the Department of Agriculture) has recently introduced new rules for pest controllers, following the EU Biocidal Products Directive (BPD).
 The three main objectives of the BPD are:

 What Does it Mean for Irish Pest Controllers?

 All pest controllers operating in the Republic of Ireland are now legally required to register with the DAFM and obtain a PMU (Pest Management User) number.
 This is the equivalent to a “licence” to operate.

 Pest controllers must initially apply for a PMU number, and the PRCD reviews it every year.

 To Register as a Pest Management – Trained Professional User, click on the picture:

 - You should first register as a “Pest Management Trainee”.
 This will allow you to get a temporary PMU for 9 months (with some restrictions), to allow you enough time to obtain your mandatory qualification (see below: Level 3 Award in Pest Management)